Hongbozhao0425/Traffic-copper-theft-reproducible/README.md

 If you wish to cite this repository, please use the following **temporary citation format** (to be updated upon journal publication):

->  Hongbo Zhao and Zuduo Zheng.
-(2025).
+>  Hongbo Zhao and Zuduo Zheng (2025).
 Predicting Traffic Copper Cable Theft and Its Contributing Factors: A Reproducible Time-Series Modelling Approach.
 > Manuscript submitted for publication.
 > Available at: [GitHub Repository]([https://github.com/Hongbozhao0425/Traffic-copper-theft-reproducible]